- The Washington Times - Wednesday, January 21, 2026

 “The personnel in the Reactor Department were all professionals.
 But in particular, the department heads, the limited duty officers and the senior enlisted were all workhorses who were very committed to the mission,” he said.
 “I was very fortunate to have such superb shipmates.”

-Hundreds of sailors manned the rails on a wet, blustery day in mid-December 2025 as the USS Nimitz steamed into Puget Sound and returned to its home port.
+Hundreds of sailors manned the rails on a wet, blustery day in mid-December as the USS Nimitz steamed into Puget Sound and returned to its home port.

-The Nimitz had just wrapped up a nine-month deployment, operating in the Indo-Pacific region and in the Persian Gulf, where it launched air strikes against Islamic State targets in Somalia.
+The Nimitz had just wrapped up a nine-month deployment, operating in the Indo-Pacific region and in the Persian Gulf, where it launched airstrikes against Islamic State targets in Somalia.
 It also supported freedom of navigation efforts in the Arabian Sea, completing four transits through the tense Strait of Hormuz.

 The ship’s final mission wasn’t without mishaps.

 On Oct.
 26, an F/A-18F Super Hornet and an MH-60R Seahawk helicopter went into the South China Sea within 30 minutes of each other.
 Both crews were safely recovered.
-President Trump later suggested that contaminated fuel may have been responsible for the crashes, although the Navy’s investigation is reportedly still ongoing.
+President Trump later suggested that contaminated fuel may have been responsible for the crashes, although the Navy’s investigation is reportedly continuing.

-Those carriers were conventionally powered but removing the complex nuclear reactors, to avoid radiation risks, while keeping the rest of the Nimitz reasonably intact, would be a logistical headache and tremendously costly.
+Those carriers were conventionally powered, but removing the complex nuclear reactors to avoid radiation risks while keeping the rest of the Nimitz reasonably intact would be a logistical headache and tremendously costly.

 “It’s sad, but it’s one of those things.
 We knew it was going to happen, but we just didn’t know when,” Mr. Wood said.